 - The National Network for Immigrants and Refugee Rights.

-Many organizations and communities celebrate the day through various activities to alert the general public on facts about migrants, problems with human trafficking, the lives of migrant workers’ children, the plight of refugees and ways in combating racism.
-Websites, such as www.britkid.org, gives people the opportunity to have a virtual experience of what it is like to come from a migrant background.
-Lobby groups may also use this day as an opportunity to pressure local public officials to look at issues concerning legalization, immigrant enforcement and migrants’ human rights.
+Many organizations and communities celebrate the day through various activities to alert the general public with facts about migrants, problems with human trafficking, the lives of migrant workers’ children, the plight of refugees, and ways to combat racism.
+Online organizations, such as britkid, give people the opportunity to have a virtual experience of what it is like to come from a migrant background.
+Lobby groups may also use this day as an opportunity to pressure local public officials to look at issues concerning legalization, immigrant enforcement, and migrants’ human rights.
 Special films and documentaries about migrants are also screened or broadcast on this day.

 International Migrants Day is a global observance and not a public holiday.